Chen-MingChang/pytorch_YOLO_OpenVINO_demo/README.md

 **About YOLOV4**
 Taken from the repository released by one of the authors of YOLOV4, KinYiu Wong.
 https://github.com/WongKinYiu/PyTorch_YOLOv4/tree/u3_preview
-There are two kind of models in the repository; all the activation of  convolutional layer of yolov4-pacsp uses leaky, and yolov4-pacsp-mish uses mish at activation.
+Take two models as examples from the repository; all the activation of  convolutional layer of yolov4-pacsp uses leaky, and yolov4-pacsp-mish uses mish at activation.

 **About Scaled-YOLOV4**
 Taken from the repository released by one of the authors of Scaled-YOLOV4, KinYiu Wong.